zarzycki/betacast/README.md

 <a name="era5_data_files"></a>
 ### Generating ERA5 DATM files

 When nudging the land model to initialize CLM/ELM, we need 'forcing' files for DATM.
-While we can use some existing forcing files in the CESM/E3SM repo, it may be beneficial to initialize using ERA5 forcing.
+While we can use some existing forcing files in the CESM/E3SM repo, it may be beneficial to initialize using ERA5 forcing because this contains higher spatiotemporal frequency of surface fields.
 To do so, we need to generate the ERA5 forcing files and data streams for running with an I compset.

 The process is pretty straightforward.

-1. Download files from ERA5 repository.
+1. Download files from ERA5 repository with relevant surface variables.
 2. Gen DATM files using this raw ERA5 data.
 3. (optional) add climate deltas for counterfactual runs -- although easier to do with `anomaly' streams instead.
 4. Add `user_datm_` files to your `I` case directory.